In this chapter, you will learn about:

 - Pitfalls for Monetary Policy

-Money, loans, and banks are all tied together.
+Money, loans, and banks are all interconnected.
 Money is deposited in bank accounts, which is then loaned to businesses, individuals, and other banks.
-When the interlocking system of money, loans, and banks works well, economic transactions are made smoothly in goods and labor markets and savers are connected with borrowers.
+When the interlocking system of money, loans, and banks works well, economic transactions smoothly occur in goods and labor markets and savers are connected with borrowers.
 If the money and banking system does not operate smoothly, the economy can either fall into recession or suffer prolonged inflation.